makrai/notes/kartsaklis13-prior-disamb-word-tensor-for-sentce-vec.md

 * adopted by Mitchell and Lapata (2008) and others for evaluating the quality of composition in vector spaces.
 Given an ambiguous verb such as ‘file’, the goal is to find out to what extent the presence of an appropriate context will disambiguate its intended meaning.
-The context (e.g. a subject/object pair) is composed with
+The context (eg a subject/object pair) is composed with
 * two landmark verbs corresponding to the different senses (‘smooth’ and ‘register’) to create simple sentences.
 The assumption is that a good